 Note: Extra memory, other than creating some new nodes, should not be used for the implementation.

-- Define the linked table node structure: each linked table node contains data (the node value) and next (a pointer to the next node).
+Define the linked list node structure: Each linked list node contains data (node value) and next (pointer to the next node).

-- Select Odd Position Nodes: We can get the nodes in odd position by traversing the chain table.
-Nodes at odd positions are nodes at positions 1, 3, 5, etc.
+Select nodes at odd positions: We can get nodes at odd positions by traversing the linked list.
+Nodes at odd positions refer to nodes at positions 1, 3, 5, etc.

-- Gets the nodes in odd positions from the original chain table and adds them one by one to the end of the new chain table.
+Get the nodes at odd positions from the original linked list and add them one by one to the end of the new linked list.

-- When deleting these nodes, it is important to make sure that the predecessor node of the original linked table is correctly pointed to the next node to avoid breaking the chain.
+When deleting these nodes, you must ensure that the predecessor node of the original linked list points correctly to the next node to avoid breaking the link.

-- Repeat operation: After each node in odd position is processed, you need to skip one node (i.e. delete the next node of the currently processed node) and continue this operation until the chain table is empty.
+Repeated operation: Each time after processing the nodes at odd positions, you need to skip a node (that is, delete the next node of the currently processed node), and continue to perform this operation until the linked list is empty.

 3. String compression and decompression

 If a character occurs only once, it is added to the compressed string.
 If it occurs consecutively, the character is added to the string followed by an integer representing the number of consecutive occurrences.
-If it occurs consecutively, the character is added to the string followed by an integer representing the number of consecutive occurrences. "a2b2a2"
+As a result, the compressed form of the string is "a2b2a2".

 # Write your code here